Rosin: Properties

 Rosin is brittle and friable, with a faint pine odor.
 It is typically a glassy solid, though some rosins will crystallize, especially when brought into solution.
 The practical melting point is variable, some being semi-fluid at the temperature of boiling water, others melting at 100 to 120 C. It is flammable, burning with a smoky flame.
-It is soluble in alcohol, ether, benzene and chloroform.
+It is soluble in turpentine, alcohol, ether, benzene and chloroform.

-Rosin, consisting mainly of abietic acid, combines with caustic alkalis to form salts (rosinates or pinates) that are known as rosin soaps.
-They are used in soap making.
+Rosin, consisting mainly of abietic acid, combines with caustic alkalis to form salts (rosinates or pinates) that are known as rosin soaps, used in soap making.